scikit-hep/pyhf/README.rst

    Observed: 0.05251497423736956, Expected: 0.06445320535890459

-Finally, you can also use the command line interface that `pyhf` provides:
+Finally, you can also use the command line interface that ``pyhf`` provides which should produce the following JSON output:

 .. code:: bash